cookiecutter/cookiecutter-django/docs/linters.rst

 * Disable linting messages for missing docstring and invalid name
 * max-parents=13

-pep8
+pycodestyle
 -----

 This is included in flake8's checks, but you can also run it separately to see a more detailed report:

-    $ pep8 <python files that you wish to lint>
+    $ pycodestyle <python files that you wish to lint>

-The config for pep8 is located in setup.cfg.
+The config for pycodestyle is located in setup.cfg.
 It specifies:

 * Set max line length to 120 chars
 * Exclude ``.tox,.git,*/migrations/*,*/static/CACHE/*,docs,node_modules``